johnbayko/hicp/docs/hicp.rst

       output again.

     "layout"
-      This only applies to "textpanel" components, which wrap text at the end of each line to continue on the next (as specified by the panel's text direction), and scrolling line-by-line. "textfield"
+      [Will probably change a lot when I get around to implementing] This only applies to "textpanel" components, which wrap text at the end of each line to continue on the next (as specified by the panel's text direction), and scrolling line-by-line. "textfield"